Are you looking for test card numbers?

 • Because some customers want to capture on shipment, consider supporting both automatic and manual capture in the integration.

-• Make sure your integration can handle all notifications.
-If the shopper abandoned the payment session, by supporting the OFFER_CLOSED notification you will be able to clean up open orders and close the payment.
-Example code for supporting this notification can be found in our Shopware 5 code.
+• Make sure your integration can handle all webhooks.
+If the shopper abandoned the payment session, by supporting the OFFER_CLOSED webhook you will be able to clean up open orders and close the payment.
+Example code for supporting this webhook can be found in our Adobe Commerce code.

 • To support international and local shoppers, add more payment methods to your integration.
 Depending on what integration you implemented many local payment methods should be available with little or no additional development work.